 In the UML, a detailed model of the product is defined, integrating different views of a product.
 However, semantical relations exceeding the structural relations of the conceptual model are missing.
-The RUP defines a process on top of the UML.
-Activities of the process, their preconditions and results, however, are not defined in terms of the UML meta model; rather, the RUP only outlines the phases to be carried out and suggests useful notations for each phase.
+Since UML is focused on the conceptual product model, it must be related to development activities.
+While the RUP defines a process on top of the UML, it does not make use of the fine grained meta model underlying those description techniques.
+Activities of the process, their preconditions and results are not defined in terms of the UML meta model; rather, the RUP outlines the phases to be carried out and suggests the description techniques that are useful for each phase.

 Modeling approaches like MOF (Meta Object Facility) rather focus on technical aspects of how to implement and access models and meta models, but do not address their application in defining domain-specific development processes.
-The OMG's model driven architecture [14] aims at the definiton of platform-independent models in a platform-independent language (UML) that are later mapped to platform-specific models (CORBA, SOAP, etc.).
+The OMG's model driven architecture [14] aims at the definiton of platformindependent models in a platform-independent language (UML) that are later mapped to platform-specific models (CORBA, SOAP, etc.).
 It is thus concerned with the aspect of communication as well as structure as described in Section 2, however focusing on the architecture of a product.

-Graphical editors in tools like Together or ArgoUML concentrate on an explicit (UML) meta model but do not take into account a process model.
+Graphical editors in tools like Together or ArgoUML [10], for instance, concentrate on an explicit (UML) meta model but do not take into account a process model.
+Development platforms like Eclipse2, the latest in IDE development, define process patterns (e.g., refactorings) but do not do this in an explicit manner.
+As far as we know, there is no explicit product model, either.